 While this is still a concept with Facebook it has already been done in the real estate sector and is being used today to sell properties.
 Through the technology created by EnvisionVR, potential homebuyers can explore off-the-plan properties in 1:1 scale, as if they were built, by putting on a VR headset or using a tablet or phone.
 Just as Zuckerberg “walks” through a hallway to meet his friends playing poker, potential homebuyers can walk through living rooms, see the actual view and talk in real-time with other people in the same virtual viewing.
 This technology helps potential homebuyers envision their futures in spaces they’ve never visited in the real world.

 Not only can EnvisionVR’s technology increase buyer conversion and generate interest, but it can also decrease the costs normally associated with property marketing.
 And what’s even better, it can all be done right now, without having to wait for the “Metaverse” to become a reality.

 While a virtual reality “Metaverse” is an exciting concept that is both imaginative and expansive, some of the details of how it will be rolled out to users are not fully developed.
 However, this doesn’t minimise the importance of this announcement for businesses currently offering VR and AR experiences.
 VR and AR technologies have the potential to impact every field of business: ranging from education to manufacturing-driven enterprises to the real estate sector.
 Here at EnvisionVR, we are excited to see how it will unfold and are looking forward to seeing how our technology evolves with it.

-For more information about how VR and AR technology can be used by property developers, real estate agents, and builders, please check out our product page.
+For more information about how you can utilise VR and AR technology visit our relevant landing pages- property developers, real estate agents, and builders.